brygrill/wab-react-webpack/README.md

 # WAB React + Webpack Template

-A template for building Esri Web AppBuilder widgets with React and ES6.
+A template for building Esri Web AppBuilder widgets with React and modern JS.

 ## Usage